uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 2. If  is not a self loop, it shares one endpoint with  and another endpoint with  (except for the first edge  and the last edge .

 ### Weighted Graphs
+In a weighted graph, each edge e is assigned a length l(e) .
+The length of a path P= is the sum of the lengths of its edges: